Work experience placements at The University of Manchester

 Placements for pre-16 students

-Steps are being taken to potentially provide alternative activities for both year 10 and 11 students when University campus activity resumes.
-We'll monitor the situation as it develops and provide updates to this page when we know more.
+Steps are being taken to potentially provide alternative activities for both Year 10 and 11 students when this is possible.
+We continue to monitor the situation as it develops and provide updates to this page when we know more.

 Email: email@example.com if you would like to be added to our distribution list for further updates.

-It's planned that the FBMH work experience week will resume in 2021.
+It's hoped that that the Biology, Medicine and Health work experience week will resume in 2021.

 Placements at the University of Manchester Library